Summer Camps

 Camp Descriptions

-Each Junior Camp will focus on excerpts from the selected play.
+Each camp will focus on excerpts from the selected play.
 Using Shakespeare’s original language, this ‘Shakespeare Short’ script is prepared specifically to nurture collaboration in an ensemble of young people.

 Each Teen Camp will focus on a very abridged version of a Shakespeare play.
 Using Shakespeare’s original language, the ensemble will discover how they’ll make the story their own.